Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 3. Optional Preferences:

-   - [] Check the box to sign up for future marketing emails and product updates.
+   - Check the box to sign up for future marketing emails and product updates.
-   - [] Check the box to sign up for weekly usage usage emails.
+   - Check the box to sign up for weekly usage usage emails.

 4. Terms and Conditions:

-   - [] Read and accept our terms and conditions by checking the appropriate box to proceed.
+   - Read and accept our terms and conditions by checking the appropriate box to proceed.

-5. Once all information is entered and preferences and terms are accepted, click the "Sign Up" button to create your account.
+5. Click the "Sign Up" button to create your account.

 .. image:: imgs/paid_api/api_signup.png
   :align: center